FindMySchool LogoFindMySchool

 Crompton House offers a distinctive education that blends the warmth of a community school with the opportunities of a large academy.
 Its results are strong, but its heart lies in its music and its faith.
 Best suited to families who value a structured, traditional education within a supportive Christian framework, and particularly for any child with musical aptitude.
 The main challenge is securing a place in this heavily oversubscribed school.

 Yes.
 The school was rated Good by Ofsted in its most recent inspection (June 2024).
-Academic results consistently sit above the England average, with the school ranking 4th in Oldham for both GCSE and A-level performance in 2024.
+In the 2024-25 / 2025 dataset, Crompton House ranks 4th in Oldham for both secondary and sixth-form outcomes, with national rankings of 1,697th for secondary overall and 1,269th for sixth-form overall.

 No, but it helps.
 The school allocates a significant number of places based on faith criteria (attendance at Anglican or other Christian churches).
 However, there are "community places" available based on distance, and the school welcomes students of other faiths or no faith, provided they respect the school's ethos.